House Dems Seek Removal Of Trump Through New 25th Amendment Commission

-A cup of Morning Joe turned into a morning jolt this week when the president of the United States tweet-slammed the free press, and anchor woman Mika Brzezinski along with her co-host Joe Scarborough of MSNBC’s Morning Joe.
+A cup of Morning Joe turned into a morning jolt this week when the president of the United States tweet-slammed the free press and anchorwoman Mika Brzezinski along with her co-host Joe Scarborough of MSNBC’s Morning Joe.
 Yahoo News reports that within four hours of those tweets, Democrat Congress member Rep. Jamie Raskin had an email out to 25 Democrats in the House, asking for support in backing his bill that would create a new commission that could possibly remove Trump from office under the 25th amendment of the Constitution of the United States.

 The tweets that Donald Trump put out this week have put his own mental health under the spotlight again.
 Even some of his own supporters have spoken out against them.
-What Trump said in his tweet was the following,
+What Trump said in his tweet was the following.

 “I heard poorly rated Morning Joe speaks badly of me (don’t watch anymore.)
 Then how come low I.Q. crazy Mika along with Psycho Joe, came to Mar-A-Lago 3 nights in a row around New Year’s Eve, and insisted on joining me.
 She was bleeding badly from a face-lift.
 I said no!”